thedges/LiveChatMiniMap/README.md

 # LiveChatMiniMap
 Simple component to show Salesforce Maps MiniMap (MapAnything) on a page that mini maps are not supported.
-This component is hardcoded for a specific demo example but I could create a generic version based on demand.
+This component is hardcoded for a specific demo example but I could create a generic version based on demand so let me know.

 THIS SOFTWARE IS COVERED BY [THIS DISCLAIMER](https://raw.githubusercontent.com/thedges/Disclaimer/master/disclaimer.txt).